OO-LD/specification/draft-stier-oold-schema.md

 existing schemas by uploading a schema with a pre-existing or very similar `$id`.

-Individual JSON Schema extensions are liable to also have their own security considerations.
+Individual OO-LD Schema extensions are liable to also have their own security considerations.
 Consult the respective specifications for more information.

 Schema authors should take care with `$comment` contents, as a malicious